we-are-va/we-are-va.github.io/about.md

     weight: 1

 ---
-## A team committed to technical and aesthetic excellence, curiosity and the sharing of ideas.
+## 22A2 team committed to technical and aesthetic excellence, curiosity and the sharing of ideas.